aerkkila/metaanianalyysi/README.md

 ## Codes used to analyze methane flux modelling results
-Most C-codes in this repository use this library github.com/aerkkila/nctietue2.git to handle netcdf files.
+Most C-codes in this repository use this library github.com/aerkkila/nctietue3.git to handle netcdf files.
-They should be compiled with argument \`pkg-config --libs nctietue2\`
+They are compiled with argument -lnctietue3.

 1. **Following codes create the data that rest of the codes need.
 These may read external data which is not in this repository.**
    - **BAWLD<area>.py** &rarr; BAWLD05x05<area>.nc, BAWLD1x1<area>.nc \